JulienGasser/ADA_4mousquetaires/index.md

 | 4.5 - 5 | +40% | 1.4 |

-This table means that, if a beer style in a beer consumming country receives a rating between 1.5 and 2 in year $$[i]$$, then the corresponding adaptation rate is (1-10\%) = 0.9.
+This table means that, if a beer style in a beer consumming country received a rating between 1.5 and 2 in year $$[i]$$, then the corresponding adaptation rate was (1-10\%) = 0.9.

 $$\quad$$ The next task was then to predict what the rating would have been in each beer consuming country, for each beer style, for each year.
 Fortunately, thanks to the data provided by the *great druid*, it was possible to determine the distribution of ratings that a beer style will have had in each country for each year, as shown in the following graph.